The charts below show the percentage of electricity consumed by different

 Compared with the five sectors mentioned above, there were more changes in the three remaining sectors.
 In the first year of the survey, although aluminum and manufacturing shared equally proportional, at 12%, in the second year of the survey, they both dropped to 11% and 9%, respectively.
 In contrast, other metals had a considerable rose from 11% in 2007 to 18% in 2010.

-- The chart shows the results of surveys in one African country asking teenagers the main reasons for using their phones between 2016 and 2019 Summarise the information by selecting and reporting the main features and make comparisons where relevant You sho 78
+- The graph below shows the number of shops that closed and the number of new shops that opened in one country between 2011 and 2018 Summarise the information by selecting and reporting the main features and make comparisons where relevant Write at least150 78